-The Benchmarking and Auditing program will support building owners and operators to identify opportunities to reduce their building’s energy consumption and greenhouse gas emissions.
-Program participants will benchmark their energy consumption and greenhouse gas emissions publicly.
-In exchange, participants will gain access to:
+The Benchmarking and Auditing program supports building owners and operators to identify opportunities to reduce their building’s energy consumption and greenhouse gas emissions.
+Program participants benchmark their energy consumption and greenhouse gas emissions publicly.
+In exchange, participants gain access to:

 - an Energy Performance Scorecard and Insights Report

 - training programs for building operators, strategic energy management and organizational net-zero planning

 - site tours, case studies and other educational materials

 See how buildings in Ottawa are performing with the Public Energy Performance Map.